-Strava (for iOS and Android) is a great app that takes advantage of your phone or GPS watch sensors to let you track your ride.
+Strava (for iOS (opens in new tab) and Android (opens in new tab)) is a great app that takes advantage of your phone or GPS watch sensors or dedicated cycling computer to let you track your ride.
 That means from the basics like speed and distance to more complex metrics like cadence, power and heart rate.
 But what's really special is Strava's use of the community.
 Since this app is used all over the world, with over 11 million workouts per week, you can theoretically hop on your bike, open the app and find the most popular routes near you.
 While this is a great way to find new rides it's also perfect for those that need a little competition to help keep their speed up.
 You can effectively race against others that have ridden the route before.

 Strava creates what it calls heat maps, showing the routes cycled by its users the world over.
 Of course this could be a privacy issue for some riders so there is an option to opt out if you're on a cheeky ride when you should be working from home.
 Here's a guide on how to stay private when using Strava.

 If you want a little more out of the app, the Strava Summit option gives you features like training plans, suffer scores, Beacon and more.
 Training plans give you daily updates to help you reach your goals.
 Suffer scores are based on heart rate to show how you did against other in terms of effort not just performance.
 Beacon tracks you so you can share your live location with up to three people.